1 Kings 8

 33When thy people Israel be smitten down before the enemy, because they have sinned against thee, and shall turn again to thee, and confess thy name, and pray, and make supplication unto thee in this house: 34Then hear thou in heaven, and forgive the sin of thy people Israel, and bring them again unto the land which thou gavest unto their fathers.

-Solomon prays for the moment when Israel will be defeated in battle - not if, but when.
-He knows that sin brings judgment.
-But he also knows something crucial: "If they shall turn again to thee, and confess thy name, and pray...then hear thou in heaven, and forgive."
+Solomon prays for the moment when Israel will be defeated in battle - and he knows it will come.
+He also knows something crucial: "If they shall turn again to thee, and confess thy name, and pray...then hear thou in heaven, and forgive."
 Repentance opens the door to forgiveness.
-This is not a prayer that assumes Israel will never fail.
-It is a prayer that assumes failure and points to the way back: turning, confessing, praying.
+This prayer assumes failure and points to the way back: turning, confessing, praying.

 Solomon names all the griefs a nation can suffer: famine, pestilence, blight, mildew, locusts, siege, every plague and sickness.
 And to each, he adds the same response: if they pray toward this place, confess their sin, and turn from it, then God will hear and forgive.
 The Temple becomes a house of mercy for every kind of human suffering.
-The prayers made here are not the prayers of the righteous alone, but the prayers of those who "know every man the plague of his own heart."
-Those who come are those who have felt the weight of their own failure and cry out for forgiveness.
+The prayers made here belong to those who "know every man the plague of his own heart" - those who have felt the weight of their own failure and cry out for forgiveness.

 Here is one of the most extraordinary moments in Solomon's prayer.
-He prays not only for Israel, but for "the stranger that is not of thy people Israel, but cometh out of a far country for thy name's sake."
-The Temple, he says, is not only for the chosen people.
-A foreigner, who has heard of God's great name and come seeking, shall also be heard.
+He prays for "the stranger that is not of thy people Israel, but cometh out of a far country for thy name's sake."
+The Temple, he says, opens to the foreigner who has heard of God's great name and come seeking; that person shall also be heard.
 "That all people of the earth may know thy name, to fear thee."
-The Temple is not a fortress of exclusivity.
-It is a house where all nations may come and find God.
-This is a vision of universal mission embedded in the very moment of the Temple's dedication.
+The Temple is a house where all nations may come and find God, a vision of universal mission embedded in the very moment of dedication.

 1 Kings 8:54-66The Blessing and the Feast

 Solomon rises from his knees and blesses the people.
 His blessing is a confession: "There hath not failed one word of all his good promise."
 Every word spoken by God through Moses has been fulfilled.
 The people have been brought into the land.
 The Temple has been built.
 Rest has been given.
-This blessing is not wishful thinking.
-It is testimony to what God has already done.
+This blessing is testimony to what God has already done.

-57The Lord our God be with us, as he was with our fathers: let him not leave us, nor forsake us: 58That he may incline our hearts unto him, to walk in all his ways, and to keep his commandments, and his statutes, and his judgments: 59And let these words of my supplication, wherewith I have made supplication before the Lord, be nigh unto the Lord our God day and night, that he maintain the cause of his servant, and the cause of his people Israel at all times, as the matter shall require: 60That all the people of the earth may know that the Lord is God, and that there is none else.
+57The LORD our God be with us, as he was with our fathers: let him not leave us, nor forsake us: 58That he may incline our hearts unto him, to walk in all his ways, and to keep his commandments, and his statutes, and his judgments, which he commanded our fathers.
+59And let these my words, wherewith I have made supplication before the LORD, be nigh unto the LORD our God day and night, that he maintain the cause of his servant, and the cause of his people Israel at all times, as the matter shall require: 60That all the people of the earth may know that the LORD is God, and that there is none else.

-62And the king and all Israel with him offered sacrifice before the Lord.
-63And Solomon offered a sacrifice of peace offerings, which he offered unto the Lord, two and twenty thousand oxen, and an hundred and twenty thousand sheep.
-So the king and all the people of Israel dedicated the house of the Lord.
+62And the king, and all Israel with him, offered sacrifice before the LORD.
+63And Solomon offered a sacrifice of peace offerings, which he offered unto the LORD, two and twenty thousand oxen, and an hundred and twenty thousand sheep.
+So the king and all the children of Israel dedicated the house of the LORD.

 The sacrifices offered are staggering: 22,000 oxen and 120,000 sheep.
 The sheer scale suggests that Solomon has made the Temple's dedication a national event of unprecedented magnitude.
 Every person brings something.
 Every family has a part in the offering.
-The dedication is not only a royal ceremony; it is a corporate act of the whole people.
+The dedication is a corporate act of the whole people, a royal ceremony that draws the entire nation in.

-64The same day did the king hallow the middle of the court that was before the house of the Lord: for there he offered burnt offerings, and meat offerings, and the fat of the peace offerings: because the brasen altar that was before the Lord was too little to contain the burnt offerings, and meat offerings, and the fat of the peace offerings.
-65And at that time Solomon held a feast, and all Israel with him, a great congregation, from the entering in of Hamath unto the river of Egypt, before the Lord our God, seven days and seven days, even fourteen days.
-66On the eighth day he sent the people away: and they blessed the king, and went unto their tents joyful and glad of heart for all the goodness that the Lord had done for David his servant, and for Israel his people.
+64The same day did the king hallow the middle of the court that was before the house of the LORD: for there he offered burnt offerings, and meat offerings, and the fat of the peace offerings: because the brasen altar that was before the LORD was too little to receive the burnt offerings, and meat offerings, and the fat of the peace offerings.
+65And at that time Solomon held a feast, and all Israel with him, a great congregation, from the entering in of Hamath unto the river of Egypt, before the LORD our God, seven days and seven days, even fourteen days.
+66On the eighth day he sent the people away: and they blessed the king, and went unto their tents joyful and glad of heart for all the goodness that the LORD had done for David his servant, and for Israel his people.

 1 Kings 8 OverviewThe Temple Dedicated